 The highest percentages of reported substance abuse and the highest concentrations of addiction treatment programs and services are located in Maricopa County (Phoenix).
 The Arizona Health Care Cost Containment System (AZAHCCCS) maintains detailed reports on addiction treatment statistics for the state.

 Arizona's landscape and warm, sunny weather make it a desirable location for people with private insurance who are seeking long- or short-term residential addiction rehab programs.
 Although several programs are scattered throughout rural areas of Arizona, the majority of addiction treatment services are mostly concentrated in major cities such as Phoenix and Tucson.
-The treatment services available to Arizona's public behavioral health members include the following:

 Talk To A Compassionate Treatment Specialist Today!
 24/7.
 All Information Is Kept Confidential.